 Procedures for adding sewer segments to or removing sewer segments from the grease abatement inventory list are listed within the Standard Operating Procedure, AMD-PAS-0001 (Fog Abatement Inventory Management).
 The preliminary chemical application frequency that was assigned to each sewer continues to be refined as field crews return to the sites to perform subsequent grease abatement chemical applications, and field photos and CCTV are analyzed by Utility Engineers.
-The overall treatment was comparable to that accomplished in the previous reporting period, as shown below in Table 5-2.
+For fiscal year 2020, there was about 6% increase in total linear footage treated from the previous fiscal year, as shown below in Table 5-2.